Bought From: Tilt Makeup (London, Camden)

 Greasepaints do feel quite heavy on your skin, and the Mehron one is no different.
 I’d say it’s pretty similar to a heavy coverage foundation.
 It doesn’t feel too maskish, or like it would crack or restrict movement like some paints do.
 But, if it’s a warm day then you’ll probably feel a little greasy from it.

 Removal is a nightmare.
 Regular makeup wipes aren’t going to do all that much to shift it without some serious scrubbing.
 Soap and water can work but again you’re going to be scrubbing pretty hard to get it off.
-I ended up going to traditional olive oil route.
+I ended up going the traditional olive oil route.
 Dab on a nice layer of it, give it a minute to do it’s work then wipe it off and the paint should come with it.

 I’m super impressed with the Mehron Greasepaint.
-For opaque bases it outperforms water activated paints by far in my opinion.
+For opaque bases, it outperforms water activated paints by far in my opinion.
 I think it’s well worth the extra couple of quid to save you time applying your base and having it looking good for much longer.
 The only real downside is the fact it is that it’s thick and greasy so you can feel it when you’re wearing it.
 But seeing as it’s face paint and not foundation I don’t think that’s a big deal.
-I wouldn’t be using it everyday and I’m happy to put up with feeling my makeup when I’m doing something dramatic.
+I wouldn’t be using it every day and I’m happy to put up with feeling my makeup when I’m doing something dramatic.

 I will be doing a full review on it once I’ve been using it for a while and I’ll update with how many applications I get out the cake.